SpellarBot/open-data-catalog/datasets/pyif-r8qe.md

 ## Description

-Facilities in New York City, by agency and site, that offer ?Beacon Satellite at NYCHA Programs? after-school programs.
+Facilities in New York City, by agency and site, that offer “Beacon Satellite at NYCHA Programs” after-school programs.
 Update Schedule: Annually

 ## Columns